LuminosoInsight/pack64/README.md

 The last value will be found in `b[3*K-2:3*K+1]`, so the length of the string overall will be 3*K + 1.

-This encoding can represent positive, negative, or zero values with magnitudes from 2^-40 to approximately 2^40.
+This encoding can represent values in the range [-2^40, 2^40 - 2^23], with
+granularity potentially as small as 2^-40.
 It cannot represent inf or nan, and encoders should report an error when those are encountered; you probably don't want to transmit them in a vector anyhow.
-Encoders should likewise report an error if they encounter values of magnitude 2^40 or greater.
+Encoders should likewise report an error if they encounter values outside the representable range, which may, for speed, include -2^40 itself.

 unpack64
 --------